-Possibly the next buzzword to come out of Japan, ikigai refers to one’s reason for being, and is the subject of two new books being released this month.
+Possibly the next buzzword to come out of Japan, ikigai refers to one’s reason for being, and is already the subject of numerous books.
 But can it really help to change your life?

 The latest life philosophy hitting the Western world is based on the Japanese principle of ikigai.
 Maybe you already know your hygge from your feng shui, but this one won’t require investing in scented candles, rearranging your furniture, meditating, or picking up objects and deciding whether they spark joy or not.
 The Japanese word ikigai originates from the kanji for iki meaning “life” and kai meaning “worth and value,” roughly translated into English as “a purpose for living” or basically “a reason to get up in the morning.”
 Before the cynics shrug off the idea of such a grand promise of self-discovery, you should know that ikigai is fairly undemanding yet fundamental in its teachings – simply figuring out what makes us happy and finding purpose and satisfaction in our daily lives.

-This month sees two new books on the subject released in English, offering a wealth of information and advice for the mildly curious or the serious seeker of happiness.
+Two books on the subject, released in English, offer a wealth of information and advice for the mildly curious or the serious seeker of happiness.
 Until now, the concept has generally been summarized for foreign audiences in the straightforward form of a Venn diagram, with four important aspects overlapping: What you love, what you’re good at, what the world needs, and what you can be paid to do.
 Through looking closely at your passions, occupation, vocation and mission, you can apparently discover your central purpose: your ikigai.

 Read Up on Ikigai in English